 Three semester hours.
 This course includes basic principles of rehabilitation; history of rehabilitation philosophy and legislation; rehabilitation counseling ethics; and disability conditions.
-Organizational structure of the vocational rehabilitation system, including public, private for-profit, and not-for-profit service settings; laws and ethical standards affecting rehabilitation counseling practice, with examples of their application; and societal issues, trends, and developments as they relate to rehabilitation and job placement in the world of work.
+Organizational structure of the vocational rehabilitation system,

 PSY 508 Job Development and Placement - Three semester hours.
 This course relates the psychological meaning of work, the vocational development theories of occupational choice, and labor market information to current methods of job development, job analysis, selective placement and follow-up with workers who are disabled.